jakobnissen/Probably.jl/docs/src/home.md

 # Probably.jl Documentation
-_probabilistic data structures in Julia_
+_Probabilistic data structures in Julia_

+---

 Probably.jl provides an implementation of common probabilistic data structures that are:
 - Written in pure Julia
 - Both fast and memory-efficient
 - Good for default or casual use cases, easy to use in other projects
-- Manipulated via functions with names from Julia's Base library
+- Manipulated via functions with sensible names, often from Julia's Base library

 This package does __not__ attempt to:
 - Provide a wide array of of functionality